CyriIIe44/Racoon-Coin-Cryptocurrency/README.md

 Any Payment.
 Anywhere.
 With your Raccon Wallet Release V1.0.
-Developed a platform to reward by mining via CPU and reward by staking Visit our Discord for Official Updates, Innovations, and Wallet information! https://discord.gg/aVShssbz
+Developed a platform to reward by mining via CPU and reward by staking Visit our Racoon Discord for Official Updates, and Wallet information! https://discord.gg/aVShssbz